LuxonProtocol/Luxon/README.md

 Luxon is built with an open-source mindset and a long-term vision for decentralized, composable game infrastructure.
 Contributions, ideas, issues, and pull requests are always welcome 💡

-We’re excited to grow alongside the Web3 developer and gaming communities, see you around 🚀
+We’re excited to grow alongside the Web3 developer and gaming communities — see you around 🚀

 ---